Fourman2004/E.x.e.t.e.r-Game/Proposal.md

 The housing unit will be 3D printed and attached to the wrist with a band, either of plastic or rubber.
 The design of the Box will have a small platform to seperate the PCB/Protoype board from the Arduino, Along with section for the wires to come out of,along with one for the USB port on the arduino.
 ---------------
 ## Key User Stories

+The Key features I will need is the functionality of the X/Y axis to look around with, along with soldering the parts, 3D printing the CAD design of the housing unit and programming the mechanics mentioned above.